fathimath-safna/Social-Media-Engagement-Analysis/README.md

 ## **Dashboard**
 The **Tableau dashboard** includes:
-- KPI cards for likes, comments, shares, and average engagement rate
+- **KPI cards** showing total likes, comments, shares, and the average engagement rate
-- Filters for platform, gender, post type, and region
+- **Filters** to explore data by platform, gender, post type, and region
-- Monthly & weekly engagement trends
+- **Trends** for monthly and weekly engagement activity
-- Demographic breakdown by age, gender, and location
+- **Audience breakdown** by age, gender, and location
-- Sentiment-based engagement analysis
+- **Sentiment analysis** to see how positive, neutral, or negative posts perform
  <img width="1834" height="1057" alt="Screenshot 2025-07-31 165324" src="https://github.com/user-attachments/assets/a8b058d5-47da-48c2-86b3-d9c3abc0122f" />